 More often than not these experiments highlight the only thing I have found that the boy will absolutely not eat.
 Brussels sprouts are known to polarize the general population, but our home is especially divided.
 I love them, LOVE them.
 They’re just so darn cute, with their little baby cabbage form, and then there’s that fun texture, and don’t even get me started on the endless options for preparation…what’s not to love!?

 On the other side of the brussels sprout spectrum stands the boy, who says they taste like dirt and sulfur.
 When we started dating I was all, “I’ll make brussels sprouts for you and I’ll change your mind, you just wait and see!”
 Welp, I made them for him, and he kindly ate one, but it did not go well.
 I’m happy we made it past that blip of a date.

 Last weekend I decided to expand my brussels sprout horizon with a gratin of sorts.
 Since I wanted something substantial to have for my weekday lunches, I decided to add quinoa to the mix and bake it all together in a sort of mac and cheese brussels sprout gratin type thing.
 Ya dig?

 The cheese sauce for this recipe is very similar to my Double Tomato Pepperjack Macaroni Bake.
 It’s a super easy sauce that starts with a roux and lends itself well to experimentation with different cheeses and spices, so play away.

-The brussels sprouts are cooked just enough so they still have a bit of a bite to them.
+The brussels sprouts are slightly roasted first, and then cook fully in the gratin.
+When all is said and done, the sprouts have just the slightest bite to them.
 I love the textural combination of the sprouts mixed with the quinoa and smooth sauce.
 The parmesan and crispy bread crumbs on top are just extra credit, really.